horvathaa/adamite/README.md

 1. Check if your [Node.js](https://nodejs.org/) version is >= **10.13**.
 2. Clone this repository.
-3. Change the name of your extension on `src/manifest.json`.
-4. Run `npm install` to install the dependencies.
+3. Run `npm install` to install the dependencies.
-5. Run `npm start`
+4. Run `npm start`
-6. Load your extension on Chrome following:
+5. Load your extension on Chrome following:
    1. Access `chrome://extensions/`
    2. Check `Developer mode`
    3. Click on `Load unpacked extension`